rkt/rkt/Documentation/packaging.md

 ## Bundling with systemd

-Most Linux distributions don't allow to use pre-build binaries or to reuse copy of code that is already otherwise packaged. systemd falls in this category, as Debian and Fedora already package systemd and rkt needs systemd.
+Most Linux distributions don't allow the use of prebuilt binaries, or reuse of code that is already otherwise packaged. systemd falls in this category, as Debian and Fedora already package systemd and rkt needs systemd.

 - [Debian Policy Manual, section 4.13 Convenience copies of code](https://www.debian.org/doc/debian-policy/ch-source.html#s-embeddedfiles)